ewusiessel/code-institute-first-project/README.md

 The Home/Index page promotional video was put together by the writer sourced from different videos (all copyrights reserved)from a free video downloadable website and edited with iMovie a video editing software.

-Gallery
+<h4>Gallery</h4>
 The Gallery page has been laid out in columns of thumbnail images, 1 column wide for mobile devices, 4 columns wide for tablets and 5 columns wide for desktop.
 Each thumbnail features a photograph by the photographer.

-Note: These photographs have been downloaded from www.unsplash.com (all copyrights reserved) credit to the different owners whose names are listed on each corresponding file.
+These photographs have been downloaded from www.unsplash.com (all copyrights reserved) credit to the different owners whose names are listed on each corresponding image file.
 Due to their high resolution the images been reduced to make them download quickly over the internet.

 Viewing the images in full is much preferred option as it gives a better user experience.
 Every thumbnail image can be clicked to open a fancybox window to view the artwork in more detail, to perform other tasks such as move to the next image,view the previous, or return to the gallery page.

-About
+<h4>About</h4>
 The About page features a  photograph of the photograper.
 The about page also includes some brief history about the photographer, providing enough information to satisfy curiosity without bombarding the user with information.

 At the bottom of the page just above the footer are three media players further showcasing interviews with the photographer thus providing a bit more information to help the listener connect with the photographer.

-Contact
+<h4>Contact</h4>
 The Contact page features a contact form, which requests client name and email, provides a place to leave a message potentially requesting a quote or simply getting intouch with the photographer.

 The bottom of the form contains a Send Button

-Existing Features
+<h4>Existing Features</h4>
 <ul>
 <li>Header Logo - Exists on every page and allows all users to easily recognise the business brand.
 Clicking the logo returns users to the Home/Index page that hosts the promotional video.</li>
 <li>Header Navigation Bar - Exists on every page and allows all users to easily navigate the website's pages and find what they are looking for easily and quickly.</li>